 - Payment to suppliers as per terms: You need to track this KPI to ensure that your vendors are being paid on time in order to continue a strong relationship with them.

 - Inventory accuracy: Poor inventory accuracy leads to shortages, stock-outs, and ultimately spotty customer service.

-- Inventory turnover: Inventory turns is a measure of velocity and has a direct impact on your healthcare organizations cost flow.
+- Inventory turnover: Inventory turnover is a measure of velocity and has a direct impact on your healthcare organization’s cost flow.

-- Attendance at VA meetings: Poor attendance to your VA meetings is an indicator that your value analysis team members don’t see the value of your VA process.
+- Attendance at VA meetings: Poor attendance at your VA meetings is an indicator that your value analysis team members don’t see the value of your VA process.

-Want to learn more about a system that can make all of your KPI’s work so well for you?
-Fill out the form below for a no cost no obligation review:
+Want to learn more about a system that can make all of your KPIs work well for you?
+Fill out the form below for a no-cost, no-obligation review: